 - ID: Used to identify a specific element.
 The value of this attribute must be unique.

-- Title: Text to be displayed in a tooltip when hovering over the element.
+- Title: Text to be displayed as a tool-tip when hovering over the element.

-When you make any attribute changes using the visual editor, VWO creates the corresponding code for the update that you can view in the code editor.
+You can add your custom attributes to the element.
+To add custom attributes, select Custom, and then enter the Attribute Name and Value as required.
+When you make any attribute changes by using the visual editor, VWO creates the corresponding code snippet for the update that you can view in the code editor.

 Copy and Paste

 The Copy option lets you create a copy of an existing element on your webpage or other pages.
 With the Paste tool, you can paste the copied element at the required position.
 You can choose to paste it with or without its original CSS properties (styles).